mautic/developer-documentation-new/docs/plugins/from-4-to-5.rst

 2. Autowiring
 -------------

-Mautic 5 comes with autowiring of PHP services which means the developer experience is way better and the code will shrink substantially.
+Mautic 5 comes with autowiring of PHP services which means the developer experience is way better and the code size gets reduced.

 There is a great doc already written on this topic so get that setup and come back: https://devdocs.mautic.org/en/5.x/plugins/autowiring.html